 - Cooking Spray

-- In a large skillet over medium-high heat brown the ground beef.
-Generously season the beef with salt and pepper before the meat is cooked.
+In a large skillet over medium-high heat brown the ground beef.
+Generously season the beef with salt and pepper while the meat is cooking.
 When cooked thoroughly remove from heat and set aside in a separate dish.
-In the same large skillet, add vegetable oil and hash brown potatoes.
+In the same skillet, add vegetable oil and hash brown potatoes.
 (I also spray a bit of cooking spray on top of the potatoes) Cook on medium high-heat until the potatoes are lightly crispy and cooked through- about 10 minutes.
 Sprinkle season salt and pepper onto the potatoes and add corn.
 Cook for a couple minutes until corn is warm.
 Add ground beef back into skillet and mix thoroughly.
 Salt & Pepper to taste.
-Top with some cheddar, if you want!, and serve warm.
+Top with some cheddar, optional.
 Enjoy!